 2.2.1.
-The process of preparing regulatory Reports and overview of the control environment
+The process of preparing regulatory Reports and overview of the control environment the Implementation.

-In line with the recommendations from the previous year, the postal operator presented a dynamic plan of activities conducted in the process of preparing regulatory reports within the Implementation description.
 According to this plan, the process of preparing regulatory reports includes 3 steps: preparatory activities, development of Excel model, and preparation of regulatory reports.

+In line with the recommendations from the previous year, the postal operator presented a dynamic plan of activities conducted in the process of preparing regulatory reports within the Description of

-The development of the methodology for cost-based calculation started in September 2022.
-Activities related to performing individual services in accordance with the regulation governing statistics and norms in technological phases, determining the physical volume of services realized in 2022, linking/mapping activities to the corresponding service/product, and defining key allocation criteria were completed by the end of April 2023.
-Defining revenue generators by types of postal services and technological phases, including capital costs and considering internal transfers, as well as preparing regulatory reports, was conducted during May and June 2023.
+The development of the model includes consideration of the activities that are carried out during the performance of an individual service in accordance with the Rulebook governing statistics and norms in technological phases, determining the physical scope of services, linking/mapping activities with the relevant service/product and defining allocation keys.
+After that, the definition of the carrier/driver of revenues by types of postal services and by technological phases, the inclusion of capital costs and consideration of internal transfers, as well as the preparation of regulatory reports, were carried out.